 Records of London's Livery Companies Online (ROLLCO) Project

 The ROLLCO database has see two recent updates, which have included freedom and apprenticeship records from the Bowyers', Girdlers', Musicians', Salters', and Tallow Chandlers' Companies, and brings the total number of individuals contained in the database to over 350,000.
 The database can be searched at londonroll.org.
 The new records include a number of notable people.
-To read more about them and the update, see the two-part blog.
+To read more about them and the updates, see the the ROLLCO blogs here.